klouisbrother/ba-kyma-prototype/4.3.1_prerequisites/README.md

 # Chapter 4.3.1: Prerequisites for implementation

-The following steps will be performed to make the necessary prerequisites for the further implementation available:
+The following steps have been performed to make the necessary prerequisites for the further implementation available:

 * Get access to Kyma runtime on SAP Business Technology Platform
 * Setup of the development tools